ibm-cloud-docs/databases-for-postgresql/high-availability.md

 ## Connection Limits

-{{site.data.keyword.databases-for-postgresql}} sets the maximum number of connections to your PostgreSQL database to **100**.
+{{site.data.keyword.databases-for-postgresql}} sets the maximum number of connections to your PostgreSQL database to **115**.
+15 connections are reserved for the superuser to maintain the state and integrity of your database, and 100 connections are available for you and your applications.
 If you see a string of connection failures and the error,
 ```
 FATAL: remaining connection slots are reserved for
 non-replication superuser connections